Experimental design for Partially Observed Markov Decision Processes: Theoretical Identities and Proofs

 \subsection{Best Possible Fisher Information}

-A related problem we are interested in is how well controls that consider the last say $m$ observations do in comparison with controls that consider all past observations.
-That is, we want a bound on the best possible Fisher Information given controls that consider all past observations, compared with the best possible Fisher Information given controls that only consider the last $m$ observations.
+A related problem we are interested in is how well a control policy that looks at the last say $m$ observations does in comparison with a control policy that considers all past observations.
+That is, we want a bound on the best possible Fisher Information given a control policy that consider all past observations, compared with the best possible Fisher Information with a control policy that only considers the last $m$ observations.

 We first establish a baseline difference between two parts of the Fisher Information. \begin{mylemma} Assume the conditions in Assumption \ref{mixing} hold.
 Then, for any control policy and any $k$, we have